Rose Cottage Cave: Wadley

 Wadley also collected charcoal samples intended for environmental analysis.
-The collected charcoal samples resulted in two unique vegetation patterns: one that accords to the Holocene and one to the Late Pleistocene.
+The collected charcoal samples resulted in two unique vegetation patterns: one that corresponds to the Holocene and one to the Late Pleistocene.

 Site formation

 Sediment peels from Rose Cottage Cave preserve unique materials and provide a record for site formation processes.
-Detailed examination of the sediment peels, coupled with Fourier Transform Infrared spectroscopy, demonstrates an abundance of sand- and silt-sized quartz grains.
+A detailed examination of the sediment peels, coupled with Fourier transform infrared spectroscopy, demonstrates an abundance of sand- and silt-sized quartz grains.
 A small gap in the cave likely allowed for the entrance of these quartz grains.
 In parts of the cave, sediments measure more than 6 m deep.
-These deposits formed chiefly from the weathering of the sandstone walls and roof of the cave, and materials washed in by rainfall.
+These deposits were formed chiefly from the weathering of the sandstone walls and roof of the cave and materials washed in by rainfall.

 Deposits of burnt bone, charcoal, lithic fragments, fat-derived char, and ashes indicate that Rose Cottage has rich anthropogenic contributions to the formation of the site.
-Slow continuous downslope creep has produced an accumulation of loose, unconsolidated sediment deposits at the base of the cave.
+Slow, continuous downslope creep has produced an accumulation of loose, unconsolidated sediment deposits at the base of the cave.
 The buildup of these remains, combined with animal and plant disturbances, has homogenized much of the sediment deposits.
-Evidence of well-preserved bedding and sedimentary structures containing physical remains of fire are rare but are occasionally present in the sediment peels.
+Evidence of well-preserved bedding and sedimentary structures containing physical remains of fire is rare but is occasionally present in the sediment peels.

-Clay coated artifacts indicate the downward flow of water over the sequence, which is probable reasoning for poor preservation of bone and ashes at Rose Cottage Cave.
-Sand and silt laminae and accumulations of coarse residual material left in the channel in the normal processes of the stream are observable in sediment peels dating from between 60 and 35 ka BP.
+Clay-coated artifacts indicate the downward flow of water over the sequence, which is probable reasoning for the poor preservation of bone and ashes at Rose Cottage Cave.
+Sand and silt laminae and accumulations of coarse residual material left in the channel by the normal processes of the stream are observable in sediment peels dating from between 60 and 35 ka BP.
 These remains suggest an environment with high-energy sediment and frequent flooding, causing underlying deposits to erode and depositing newer sediment in large volumes.
 This environment explains the fluctuating presence of artifacts in the post-Howiesons Poort layers and implies human activity at Rose Cottage Cave during this period.

 Technological innovations

-The Middle Stone Age dates to ages between around 96,000 years and 30,000 years ago.
-Optically Stimulated Luminescence (OSL) for sediments and Thermo-luminescence (TL) for burnt artifacts were used to derive these MSA ages.
+The Middle Stone Age dates to ages between around 96,000 and 30,000 years ago.
+Optically stimulated luminescence (OSL) for sediments and thermoluminescence (TL) for burned artifacts were used to derive these MSA ages.
 These ages denote approximately 60,000 years of MSA occupations at Rose Cottage Cave.
 During this period, blade technology and tool forms appeared at Rose Cottage Cave, suggesting episodes of ingenuity and innovation.
 The MSA tool assemblages include the recognizable Howiesons Poort industry (within which progressive variation is observable) and earlier and later MSA groupings.
-The Howiesons Poort layers are discernible by the occurrence of various backed tools (crescents and lunates segments), obliquely backed blades (truncations) and backed blades, thin blades, and bladelets.
+The Howiesons Poort layers are discernible by the occurrence of various backed tools (crescents and lunate segments), obliquely backed blades (truncations), backed blades, thin blades, and bladelets.